 Construction Sites

+Customers classified as Large User

 2.1.7.4 Building Owner / Tenant Responsibility

 The owner of a Building shall pay for the supply of electricity to their Building, except for circumstances where a tenant has a signed contract with NOTL Hydro requesting the supply of electricity to the Building.
 The Building owner or the tenant(s), as applicable, shall be responsible for payment to NOTL Hydro for the supply of electricity to the Building until NOTL Hydro is notified, in writing, requesting the termination of the service.
-NOTL Hydro may refuse an owner’s request to terminate the supply of electricity to the Building if there are tenant(s) who have an existing signed contract for electric service and Energy, or during certain periods of the winter.
+NOTL Hydro may refuse an owner’s request to terminate the supply of electricity to the Building if there are tenant(s) who have an existing signed contract for electric service or during certain periods of the winter.

 2.1.7.5 Opening and Closing of Accounts

-A Customer who wishes to open or close an account for the supply of electricity by NOTL Hydro shall contact NOTL Hydro by phone, written request, facsimile, or other means acceptable to NOTL Hydro.
+A Customer who wishes to open or close an account for the supply of electricity by NOTL Hydro shall contact NOTL Hydro by phone, written request, or other means acceptable to NOTL Hydro.
 The Customer or its authorized Retailer shall be responsible for payment to NOTL Hydro for the supply of electricity to the property up to the date NOTL Hydro is notified of the termination of the account.

 2.2 Disconnection

-A Customer may request the temporary Disconnection of their electrical service for the purpose of maintenance, repairs, upgrades etc. Refer to Section 2.1.4 – Inspections Before Connections regarding requirements prior to reconnection.
+A Customer may request (written, telephone, e-mail) the temporary Disconnection of their electrical service for the purpose of maintenance, repairs, upgrades etc. Refer to Section 2.1.4 – Inspections Before Connections regarding requirements prior to reconnection.
 All Customer-requested Disconnections shall be arranged in advance by the Customer or their representative.
-All service Disconnections must be performed by NOTL Hydro however, NOTL Hydro shall not be liable for damage or claim as a result of the Disconnection or limitation of service.
+A charge for temporary disconnection and reconnection may apply Refer to Appendix 6 – Tables.
+All service Disconnections must be performed by NOTL Hydro.
+NOTL Hydro shall not be liable for damage or claim as a result of the Disconnection or limitation of service.

-NOTL Hydro also has the right and obligation to disconnect the supply of electrical Energy or service to a Customer for causes including but not limited to the following circumstances: